Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 28 Oktober 2024 19.49.56 UTC
+- WIB: Senin, 28 Oktober 2024 20.32.30 UTC
-- WITA: Senin, 28 Oktober 2024 20.49.56 UTC
+- WITA: Senin, 28 Oktober 2024 21.32.30 UTC
-- WIT: Senin, 28 Oktober 2024 21.49.56 UTC
+- WIT: Senin, 28 Oktober 2024 22.32.30 UTC

 Kutipan Inspiratif:
-"I hated every minute of training, but I said, 'Don't quit.
-Suffer now and live the rest of your life as a champion.'"
+"Friendship is not finding gold or silver among the rocks of life.
+It is accepting each other as coal until diamonds are formed with time!!!"

-Kategori: inspirational
+Kategori: friendship